Andes Pacifico Enduro: Day 1 & 2 - Pinkbike

-When the dust settled and riders retreated to the campsite and nearby river to cool off it was the French duo of Jerome Clementz and Francois Bailly-Maire locked in a battle with former Chilean national Champ Pedro Ferreira and compatriot Miliciades Jaque.
+When the dust settled and riders retreated to the campsite and nearby river to cool off it was the French duo of Jerome Clementz and Francois Bailly-Maitre locked in a battle with former Chilean national Champ Pedro Ferreira and compatriot Miliciades Jaque.
 With Jerome leading Miliciades by only nine seconds after over one hour of racing.
-For the Women, it's no surprise to see defending Andes Pacifico Champ, Tracy Moseley out front with her teammate Casey Brown following behind in 2nd.
-Emily Slaco from Canada is 3rd and the top Chilean would be Florencia Espineira in 5th.
+For the women, it's no surprise to see defending Andes Pacifico Champ, Tracy Moseley, out front with her teammate Casey Brown following behind in 2nd.
+Emily Slaco from Canada is 3rd and the top Chilean is Florencia Espineira in 5th.

 Tomorrow we head back into the Andes for a massive day with five timed stages, and two very long and physical transfers before packing up camp and heading towards the coast for the final two days.
 Stay tuned for more as the action unfolds each day in the Chilean dust.